The Villagers (film): Plot

-Later, Gi-cheol receives a call from Dong-Soo, who reveals that they found Soo-Yeon's corpse, which leaves Yoo-jin devastated.
-The Police Chief finds Dong-soo's involvement in case investigation and calls the kidnapper.
-Dong-Soo checks Soo-Yeon's phone and finds her chat conversation with Lee Seul, who is the madam of a club named Janus which he reports to Gi-cheol and is knocked unconscious by someone.
-Gi-cheol leaves for Janus club to meet Lee Seul, who reveals that Soo-Yeon was a part time singer at the club where she was misbehaved by the club's bar owner, where she attacked him and escaped.
+Later, Gi-cheol receives a call from Dong-Soo, who reveals that Soo-Yeon's corpse has been found, which leaves Yoo-jin devastated.
+The Police Chief finds out that Dong-soo is involved in the case investigation and calls the kidnapper.
+Dong-Soo checks Soo-Yeon's phone and finds her chat conversation with Lee Seul, who is the madam of a club named Janus which he reports to Gi-cheol before being knocked unconscious by someone.
+Gi-cheol leaves for Janus to meet Lee Seul, who reveals that Soo-Yeon was a part time singer at the club where she was molested by the club's bar owner, whom she attacked him before escaping.

-Gi-cheol interrogates Gwak-Sajang, who is the owner of the club after he defeats his henchmen.
-Sajang reveals that Ji-Sung was the one who killed Soo-Yeon as Ji-Sung had loved Soo-Yeon, but had rejected her advances and also Ji-Sung is actually a politician Ki-Tae's son.
-Gi-cheol reports it to Dong-Soo, who learns that Ji-Sung is released and deduce that Yoo-jin is also in danger.
+Gi-cheol interrogates Gwak-Sajang, the owner of the club, after he defeats his henchmen.
+Sajang claims Ji-Sung was the one who killed Soo-Yeon as Ji-Sung had loved Soo-Yeon, but she had rejected his advances, and also that Ji-Sung is actually politician Ki-Tae's son.
+Gi-cheol reports it to Dong-Soo, who learns that Ji-Sung has been released and deduces that Yoo-jin is also in danger.
 Ji-Sung kidnaps Yoo-jin and takes her to another location where he hides her in a closet.
 Ki-Tae arrives and tells Ji-Sung to leave for US.

 Ji-Sung reveals that Ki-Tae himself was actually Soo-Yeon's killer.
-Ki-Tae had chocked Soo-Yeon to death to save his political career and reputation due to Ji-Sung's antics.
-Later, Yoo-jin tries to escape from Ji-Sung and is severely wounded before Gi-cheol reaches the hideout and knocks him where he learns Ki-tae's true colors.
-Gi-cheol admits Yu-jin to the hospital and Ki-tae wins the election and is elected as the Governor.
+Ki-Tae had choked Soo-Yeon to death to save his political career and reputation due to Ji-Sung's antics.
+Later, Yoo-jin tries to escape from Ji-Sung and is severely wounded before Gi-cheol reaches the hideout and attacks Ji-sung, while learning Ki-tae's true colors.
+Gi-cheol admits Yoo-jin to the hospital and Ki-tae wins the election and is elected as the Governor.